aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartpoint/_index.md

 Gets the inner radius of doughnut slice in units of pixels after calls Chart.Calculate() method.
 Applies to Doughnut chart.

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use ChartPoint.DoughnutInnerRadius property.
+This property will be removed 12 months later since June 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int